0xcert/framework/docs/certification/api.md

 **Result:**

-A `string` representing asset imprint or `null` when metadata don't match.
+A `string` representing asset imprint or `null` when metadata doesn't match.

 **Example:**